 - Air Miles: On a trip like this, signing up for aero points helps quite a bit.

 - Checkout 51: Get money back on your groceries with this app.

-- Ibotta: Another great cash back app, however you get a $10 bonus when you scan your first receipt using promo code qftva.
+- Ibotta: Another great cash back app that gives you a $10 bonus when you scan your first receipt.